 This was both a station and junction.
 It opened at Leadburn, a four way road junction and the site of the Leadburn Inn.

-This was a marshalling siding used in early the early days when locomotives were less powerful.
+This was a marshalling siding used in the very early days when locomotives were less powerful.
 A train could be set back here and combined with another southbound train going downhill to Peebles.
-This allowed heavy trains from the north to travel as far south as the siding as two separate trains before being combined.
+This allowed heavy trains from the north to travel as far south as the siding as two separate trains before being combined for the downhill run to Peebles.

 This was, very briefly a year after line opening, the site of a halt.
 It was located at a level crossing called 'Earlyvale Crossing'.

 This station was in the west of Eddleston.
+The station building still stands.
+This is a largely timber building, of a NBR style, extended at both ends.
 It had one platform, then two and returned to one before closure.

 A Regional History of the Railways of Great Britain: Scotland - The Lowlands and the Borders v.
 6 (Regional railway history series)